contextfreeinfo/rio/README.md

 - 20171228b After string data, about 2.45 seconds and 0.97G.
 - 20171229 After function names (and generation that breaks for big which has bogus content), still about 2.45s and 0.97G.
+- 20170115 Could be different state that slower right now, but about 3s and still 0.97G.
+I don't think anything meaningful for speed has changed.
+  The high memory use still bothers me.

 Maybe should actually profile sometime.
 I'm also concerned about the high ram usage for the large file parse.